sejr/react-messenger/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# react-messenger

+This project uses React and CSS to recreate the Facebook Messenger web application.
+It is in its early stages but most of the building blocks are in place.

 ## Available Scripts